simesy/starshot-dev/README.md

-# A Starshot flavoured Project Browser setup
+# A Starshot flavoured Project Browser (etc) setup for local development

 A project that can be used to develop Starshot stuff including Project Browser.
 Should allow you to install projects through